Peer Review Policy

 - Base publication decisions solely on academic merit

-- Adhere to COPE ethical guidelines in all editorial decisions
+- Follow COPE ethical guidelines in all editorial procedures

 Ethical Standards

-Plagiarism, data fabrication, data falsification, and any form of unethical publishing behavior are strictly prohibited and will result in rejection or retraction.
+The journal adheres to the guidelines of the Committee on Publication Ethics (COPE).
+Plagiarism, data fabrication, data falsification, and all forms of unethical publishing practices are strictly prohibited and will result in rejection or retraction.